-The Calanques are also famous for two of its most passionated climbers :
+The Calanques are also famous in reason of two of its most passionated climbers :

 Gaston Rebuffat and Georges Livanos (known as "Le Grec").